Last Updated on May 23, 2023

 If you like Saskatchewan scenic drives that are well off the beaten path, consider this trip in the Souris River Valley in the province’s southeast.
 While there is a lot to explore in the area, one of our favourite routes is the road between Roche Percee and Hwy 19, winding along the river almost the entire way.
 This road definitely has a remote feel to it, with few farm yards and little traffic.
 The road is mostly gravel in good condition, although there are a few spots where wet weather could make travel unadvisable.

 Return to the road and keep going south across the Souris River.
-At the T-intersection, turn left (east) and follow this road to the hamlet of Roche Percee, passing beside Short Creek for part of the way.
+At the T-intersection, turn left (east) and follow this road to Roche Percee, passing beside Short Creek for part of the way.
 At the corner where the grid road meets the pavement, a cairn commemorates Short Creek Camp where the North West Mounted Police camped on their historic March West in 1874.

 Turn east on the pavement and continue less than 1 km to the impressive Roche Percee sandstone formation, for which the community was named.
 The hilltop outcrop once supported a window-like hole, hence the French name “roche percée”, meaning “pierced rock.”
 However, the upper portion has long since collapsed.